ansys/pydyna/doc/source/getting-started/index.rst

 Offline installation
 ~~~~~~~~~~~~~~~~~~~~
 If you lack an internet connection on your install machine, the recommended way
-of installing PyDYNA is downloading the wheelhouse archive from the
+of installing PyDyna is downloading the wheelhouse archive from the
 `Releases Page <pydyna_releases_>`_ for your corresponding
 machine architecture.

 Each wheelhouse archive contains all the Python wheels necessary to install
-PyDYNA from scratch on Windows and Linux for Python 3.8 through 3.11.
+PyDyna from scratch on Windows and Linux for Python 3.8 through 3.11.
 You can install
 this on an isolated system with a fresh Python or on a virtual environment.

 For example, on Linux with Python 3.8, unzip it and install it with the following: